TheGrapeVineCo/The-GrapeVine-Docs/README.md

 - The site runs on the basis of trust, where the user may _like_ a wine post by 'cheersing' (🥂) to like a post, following a similar concept to Facebook/Twitter.
 A user who has tried the wine and would like to recommend it to others can do so by _‘recommending’_ (🎖) the wine.
 - The website will include filtering options to assist in the user search experience ie. wine type, grape, etc
 - The site will include wine ratings to show the most popular wines rated by users
-- The site will include 2 types of user accounts, including administrator as well as a standard user accounts.
+- The site will include 2 types of user accounts, including a website administrator as well as a standard user accounts.
 All users will login via the same login access
-- An administrator will have the ability to delete inappropriate content of any user and take action on
+- A website administrator will have the ability to delete inappropriate content of any user

 ### Target Audience